-- The Conservatoire for Dance and Drama is currently preparing an application for Taught Degree Awarding powers so that degrees may be awarded in house rather than via the University of Kent and expects to make the application in 2018. - In making the creative case for diversity, the School continues with its mission to widen participation and create access routes into dance at all levels.
+- The Conservatoire for Dance and Drama is currently preparing an application for Taught Degree Awarding powers so that degrees may be awarded in house rather than via the University of Kent and expects to make the application in 2020. - In making the creative case for diversity, the School continues with its mission to widen participation and create access routes into dance at all levels.
 We aim to remove barriers to participation for young people who find themselves at a disadvantage due to their background, socio economic circumstances, race, sexuality or physicality.
-We are grateful to all our donors for helping to make this possible. - The School applied for four year National Portfolio Funding for its Riley Theatre and in June 2017 we were delighted to receive an award from the Arts Council which will enable us to use our theatre to embed artist development and visiting professional performance programming into our annual programming, as well as introducing performances for children and family audiences.
+We are grateful to all our donors for helping to make this possible. - The School was successful in its application for four year National Portfolio Funding for and was delighted to receive this award from the Arts Council in April 2018.
+This has enabled us to include additional visiting professional performances into our annual programming, as well as introducing performances for children and family audiences and supporting emerging artists through our Catapult and Northern Connections programmes.
 It also means we can champion the work of the Children and Young People's Network North. - The School continues to seek out a solution to the need to expand our present estate and upgrade our facilities.
-We continue to invest in our current facilities maintaining and presenting them to the highest standard whilst continuing our search for options for expansion and have commissioned further work on these options in order to move this work forwards.
+We continue to invest in our current facilities maintaining and presenting them to the highest standard whilst continuing our search for additional space in the city.
+We are now actively pursuing the option of acquiring a further site to support expansion plans whilst retaining our Chapeltown base.